miguelsndc/vault/Zettelkasten/Parameterization of Rectangular System's Solutions.md

 w &= -\frac{1}{3}y\\
 u&= -3-y
 \end{align*}$$
 There is a "double infinity" of solutions with two free and independent parameters $v$ and $y$.
-The general solution is the [[Linear Combination]]:
+The general solution is the [[Linear Combinations]]:
 $$\begin{align*}
 x&= \begin{pmatrix}
 -3v-y\\